-Kairos is a new London venue and alternative members’ club focused on the social and cultural dimensions of the climate and nature crises.
+Kairos is a central London space exploring radical ideas for social and cultural change in response to the climate and nature crises.

 Events coming up